 Different types of SEO

-There are five types of SEO: The major three are on-page SEO, off-page SEO, and technical SEO.
-The remaining two are local SEO and, more recently, voice SEO.
+There are five types of SEO.
+The major three are on-page SEO, off-page SEO, and technical SEO, while the remaining two are local SEO and, more recently, voice SEO.

 On-page SEO

-As the name suggests, on-page SEO focuses on the search engine optimization efforts on your site.
-You can optimize each page of your website for organic search to increase its ranking potential in SERPs.
+As the name suggests, on-page SEO focuses on the search engine optimization efforts on your website.
+You can optimize each page of your site for organic search to increase its ranking potential in SERPs.

 Common on-page SEO tactics include optimizing keywords, titles, content, internal links, and formatting.
-Most content marketing best practices include on-page SEO strategies.
+Most content marketing best practices include these and other on-page SEO strategies.
 This type also covers technical SEO, which I’ll dive into separately.

 Off-page SEO